armory/documentation/_spinnaker/account_management_api.md

 # Armory Account Management API

-The Armory Account Management API is an API that allows you to manage accounts through an API instead of manually editing configuration files.
-This API works by adding a write layer to backends supported by Spring Cloud Config natively, such as Git (or Github, for our purposes).
+The Armory Account Management API allows you to manage accounts through an API instead of manually editing configuration files.
+This API works by adding a write layer to backends supported by Spring Cloud Config natively, such as Git (or GitHub, for our purposes).
 Accounts added using the API get converted into the correct configuration form for the backend and stored.
 The service *using* the configuration backend will be able to read and refresh configurations from this source.
 In the case of [Clouddriver](https://blog.armory.io/deep-dive-into-clouddriver/), changes made with the API are automatically picked up without requiring a restart or redeploy.

 The Account Management API is currently in [Early Release](https://kb.armory.io/releases/early-release-beta-GA/).
 The feature is working and installable, but some functionality is likely to be missing and a number of known and unknown issues are likely to surface.

 ## Requirements
-- A Github (or Github Enterprise) repo must be used as the source
+- Source repo stored in GitHub or GitHub Enterprise

-## Known Issues with Github Backend
+## Known Issues and Limitations with GitHub Backend

-- The Account Management API currently only supports managing accounts for 1 installation of Spinnaker.
-This is because the backend only supports managing one set of accounts stored in a single file.
+- The API backend stores accounts in a single file, so you can only use the Account Management API to manage accounts for one installation of Spinnaker.
-- Race condition may occur when submitting concurrent requests.
+- Submitting concurrent requests may cause a race condition.

-## Best Practices with Github Backend
+## Best Practices with GitHub Backend

 When using the Account Management API, Armory recommends the following best practice: